rafaelmgr12/litegodb/docs/chapter-1.md

-# How To build the this Project
+# Chapter 1

-In this note, we will discuss about the idea to build a database.
+This chapter introduces the challenges of building a database from scratch and the foundational concepts that will be explored in the subsequent chapters.
+The goal is to understand the transition from file management to database systems and the key considerations for building a database.

 ## From file to database